 Sonya Huber has written five books, including three works of creative nonfiction: Opa Nobody, Cover Me: A Health Insurance Memoir, and the new essay collection Pain Woman Takes Your Keys and Other Thoughts from A Nervous System.
 Her other books include The Evolution of Hillary Rodham Clinton and a textbook, The Backwards Research Guide for Writers: Using Your Life for Reflection, Connection, and Inspiration.
 Her work has appeared in The New York Times, Creative Nonfiction, Brevity, Fourth Genre, The Chronicle of Higher Education, Washington Post Magazine, O: The Oprah Magazine, Salon.com, and elsewhere.
 She received the 2012 Creative Nonfiction Award from Terrain, and her essays were named notable in Best American Essays 2014, 2015, and 2017.
-She teaches in the Department of English at Fairfield University and directs the Fairfield Low-Residency MFA Program.
+She teaches in the Department of English at Fairfield University and in the Fairfield Low-Residency MFA Program.

-75 Clinton Ave
+75 Clinton Ave.

 Stratford, CT 06614